Soha-Sarah/odd-even-count/README.md

 # How To Use
  There are two codes which works same
  The first code is done by using for loop and the second code is with while loop
- First copy and pate the code you want in an IDE which supports Python
+ First copy and paste the code you want in an IDE which supports Python (remove the single triple quotes if you choose the while loop

 # Output
  You will be asked to input 5 numbers individually